-Source: Node pools in the Google Kubernetes Engine (GKE) documentation □ persistent volume persistent volume claim
+Source: About node pools C in the Google Kubernetes Engine (GKE) documentation persistent volume persistent volume claim

 A persistent volume (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins that have a lifecycle independent of any individual pod that uses the PV.